jackganzha/project-euler/README.md

 I will try to solve the problems using mainly Ruby and Java.
 Eventually, I can pick another language, just for fun.
 Each problem will have its own readme file, with instructions about how to execute the solution.

+# Running all solutions together

+Just type the following commands in the project root directory:

+    >> bundle install
+    >> rake

+All the specs, for all the problems, will run.